“Without progress for girls, there can be no real progress.”

 A child is born.
 After three months, her mother stops breastfeeding her.
 At meal times, she is fed last and least and thus, will be permanently stunted.
 At age six, instead of being sent to school, she is taught how to milk a cow and plant crops.
 At age 10, she will walk five miles, alone, every day, carrying 40 lb water jugs.
 At age 12, while on one of these solo walks, she is subject to a violent encounter.
 To avoid public shame, she is married to her attacker.
 By age 13, this undereducated, undernourished girl is a mother.
 When her daughter is three months old, she stops breastfeeding her and at mealtimes, she feeds her daughter last and least.
 The cycle of malnutrition and inequality continues.
 But it doesn’t have to.

 - Celebrate and empower girl children in Bangladesh.
-In 2000, The Hunger Project catalyzed the formation of a 300-organization alliance that honors National Girl Child Day each year.
+In 2000, we catalyzed the formation of a 300-organization alliance that honors National Girl Child Day each year.
 This day gathers tens of thousands of people at events focused on eradicating all forms of discrimination against girl children.
-The alliance functions as the National Girl Child Advocacy Forum, with activities throughout the year, and THP-Bangladesh serves as the secretariat.
-In 2011, the United Nations recognized International Day of the Girl around the world.

 - End child marriage, dowry and other harmful cultural practices.
 Animators throughout our programs run awareness campaigns to put an end to violence against girls and discriminatory practices like child marriage, dowry and female genital mutilation.